A Guide to Paper Sizes

 Paper size A

-Dimensions in millimeters Length x Width (mm) Dimensions in centimeters
+Dimensions in millimetres Length x Width (mm) Dimensions in centimetres

 Length x Width